mutating/simtypes/README.md

 > ↑ As you can see, the function returns `True` or `False`, depending on whether the value matches its annotation.

 In normal mode, the contents of collections are not checked.
-However, if strict mode is activated, the contents of lists and dictionaries will also start to be checked:
+However, if strict mode is activated, the contents of lists, dicts and tuples will also start to be checked:

 ```python
 print(check(['kek'], List[str]), strict=True)